hashicorp/terraform-provider-aws/website/docs/d/launch_configuration.html.markdown

     * `http_put_response_hop_limit` - The desired HTTP PUT response hop limit for instance metadata requests.
 * `security_groups` - List of associated Security Group IDS.
 * `associate_public_ip_address` - Whether a Public IP address is associated with the instance.
+* `primary_ipv6` - Whether the first IPv6 GUA will be made the primary IPv6 address.
 * `user_data` - User Data of the instance.
 * `enable_monitoring` - Whether Detailed Monitoring is Enabled.
 * `ebs_optimized` - Whether the launched EC2 instance will be EBS-optimized.